garden-io/garden/docs/reference/template-strings/modules.md

 ### `${parent.name}`

-The name of the parent module.
+The name of the parent config.

 | Type     |
 | -------- |